Articles & Guides

 “Most expectant nannies are concerned about their employment status once they announce that they are pregnant,” she says.

 At the same time, families who employ the nanny might be confused or apprehensive about the ins and outs of employing a caregiver who is expecting and will be a new parent.
-Here’s what you need to know about working with your pregnant nanny through her pregnancy, maternity leave and beyond.
+Here’s what you need to know about working with your nanny during pregnancy, nanny maternity leave and beyond.

 How to be the ultimate employer of an expectant caregiver